MAITW/GA_DSI/Project 1/README.md

 ## Problem Statement

 <span style='color:green'>
 The new format for the SAT was released in March 2016.
 As an employee of the College Board - the organization that administers the SAT - we are a part of a team that tracks statewide participation and recommends where money is best spent to improve SAT participation rates.

+Based on 2017 and 2018 SAT data, there is a great disparity in SAT participation rates across states.
+College Board wants to improve SAT participation rates across US States.
+This project aims to investigate why certain states have low SAT participations rates and investigate whether there are any underlying trends or factors affecting a State’s SAT Participation Rate.

 </span>

 ## Executive Summary

-If you want to, it's great to use relative links to direct your audience to various sections of a notebook.
+SAT and ACT provide

 **HERE'S A DEMONSTRATION WITH THE CURRENT SECTION HEADERS**: